“All different, all equal.”

 At Seymour Park Community Primary School, we believe that all pupils should be able to use and benefit from all school facilities and the education provided and, in addition, no pupil, parent, member of staff or visitor should suffer racial, sexist or homophobic harassment or the fear of racial, sexist or homophobic harassment.
-Our Equality Policy sets out our procedures for preventing harassment and dealing with incidents.
+Our Inclusion Policy sets out our procedures for preventing harassment and dealing with incidents.

 Extra-curricular provision, including after school clubs, concerts, workshops, and trips are a valuable part of school provision that can develop and promote individual strengths.
 We believe that every child in our school should be able to participate in any extra-curricular activities and will ensure that all reasonable adjustments are met in order to achieve this.